Rear Admiral Sandeep Mehta takes over as Flag Officer Commanding Maharashtra Naval Area | Law-Order

 - India

-Rear Admiral Sandeep Mehta took charge as Flag Officer Commanding Maharashtra Naval Area on Thursday, the Navy said in a statement here.
-Commissioned on January 1, 1989, in the executive branch of the Indian Navy, Rear Admiral Mehta is an alumnus of the National Defence Academy, Khadakvasla and a graduate from the Army War College, Mhow.
-He was on diplomatic assignment as Defence and Naval Attaché at the Indian embassy in Washington prior to his promotion to the Flag rank.
+Rear Admiral Sandeep Mehta, VSM, assumed office as the Flag Officer Commanding Maharashtra Naval Area (FOMA) in Mumbai on Thursday.
+According to Press Information Bureau, Defence Wing, the formal handing and taking over ceremony was held at INS Kunjali, where he was presented a Guard of Honour at a ceremonial parade.

-A recipient of the Vishisht Seva Medal, Mehta has held several key appointments including command of a coastal minesweeper, INS Allepey, landing ship tank INS Guldar and guided missile destroyer INS Delhi.
+Mehta was on diplomatic assignment as Defence and Naval Attache at the Embassy of India, Washington (DC) prior to his promotion to the Flag rank, the release said.
+A recipient of the Vishisht Seva Medal, the Admiral has held several key command appointments in his naval career including command of a coastal minesweeper, INS Allepey, landing ship tank INS Guldar, and the guided-missile destroyer INS Delhi.

+As per the release, he has also served as Navigating Officer of IN ships Sukanya and Jyoti.
+His early assignments include tenures onboard Indian naval ships Ranvijay, Shardul, Chapal and Vibhuti and the commissioning Executive Officer of the corvette INS Kirch, His important staff appointments include Command Operations Officer at HQSNC, Chief Staff Officer to NAVCC (ANC), Joint Director, Director and Principal Director in the Directorate of Naval Operations, Director in the Directorate of Naval Plans at Naval Headquarters and Chief Staff Officer (Operations) at Headquarters Western Naval Command.

+He was the Chief Instructor (Navy) at the Defence Services Staff College, Wellington prior to assuming his current assignment as Flag Officer Commanding Maharashtra Naval Area, it said.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)